-The Museum of Biblical Art celebrates and interprets art inspired by the Bible and its cultural legacy in Jewish and Christian traditions through exhibitions, education, and scholarship.
+The Museum of Biblical Art celebrated and interpreted art inspired by the Bible and its cultural legacy in Jewish and Christian traditions through exhibitions, education, and scholarship.

-The Museum is an inclusive cultural resource for visitors of all ages, creeds, educational levels, and backgrounds.
-Its exhibitions and programs offer the public a unique interpretation of art through the lens of the Bible, encouraging new perspectives in a visitor-friendly manner, while integrating aesthetics, history, and religious studies.
-The environment created fosters tolerance and promotes dialog about the role art plays in religious life.
+The Museum was an inclusive cultural resource for visitors of all ages, creeds, educational levels, and backgrounds.
+Its exhibitions and programs offered the public a unique interpretation of art through the lens of the Bible, encouraging new perspectives in a visitor-friendly manner, while integrating aesthetics, history, and religious studies.
+The environment created fostered tolerance and promoted dialog about the role art plays in religious life.

 The Museum has received positive reviews and extensive coverage from more than 300 media outlets, including The New York Times, The Art Newspaper, The New Yorker, Wall Street Journal, The New York Daily News, The Washington Post, CBS, NBC, WNET/Channel Thirteen, the History Channel, New York One, and WNYC.